8 Signs Your Vehicle Suspension System Needs Attention

 5. Oily Shocks or Fluid Leaking

 Take a look underneath your vehicle to check your shocks or struts.
 If they appear to be oily or greasy, there’s a chance that they are leaking fluid and are not working properly.
-Also, when you notice that your vehicle is leaving a trail of fluid when driving, this may be another symptom that your shocks are damaged and need replacement.
+Also, when you notice that your vehicle is leaving a trail of fluid when driving, this may be another symptom that your vehicle suspension system shocks are damaged and need replacement.

 6. Difficulty in Steering